Predicate Logic as a Modelling Language: The IDP System: Introduction

-The rest of the paper is structured as follows.
-In Section \ref{sec:preliminaries}, we present the syntax and semantics of \foidaggpf, the logic underlying the system.
-The general \idp framework as well as a running example about course administration are presented in Section \ref{sec:idp}.
-This is followed by the main \KBS components; the knowledge representation language \fodotidp is described in Section \ref{sec:language} and the system's high-level architecture and main inference engines in Section \ref{sec:architecture}.
-In Section \ref{sec:mx}, we provide a detailed workflow of the state-of-the-art model expansion inference engine.
-Applications, tools and modelling methodologies are discussed in Section \ref{sec:practice}, followed by related work and a conclusion.
-In the rest of the paper, we use \idp to refer to the current (2013), knowledge-base version of the system.
+\bart{ The rest of the chapter is structured as follows.
+In Section \ref{sec:preliminaries}, we present the syntax and semantics of \foidaggpft, the logic underlying the system.
+In Section \ref{sec:idp} we present a high-level overview of the \idp system.
+In Section \ref{sec:language}, we present the \idp language, a user-friendly syntax for specifying \foidaggpft language components and procedural control.
+We present advanced language features and inference methods in Section \ref{sec:advanced}.
+Afterwards, in Section \ref{sec:mx}, we focus on the inner working of some components of the IDP system: the workflow of the optimization inference and how users can control the various parts of the optimization engine.
+Applications, tools and performance are discussed in Section \ref{sec:practice}, followed by related work and a conclusion.
+In the rest of the chapter, we use \idp to refer to the current (2015), knowledge base version of the system. }